priyakrishnan-de/data-eng/README.md

 Also, pg_hba.conf should have an entry which mentions IP of host machine (instead of localhost which is not recognized by docker).
 Note: Did not use postgres instance inside docker for now - will attempt using docker postgres instance after completing this project end to end in local postgres as it is easier to navigate.

-_postgres_conn_test.py_ - uses Airflow connection ID
+_/airflow/dags/postgres_conn_test.py_ - uses Airflow connection ID
-_postgres_local_test.py_ - Directly includes credentials, instead of IP - host.docker.internal is mentioned
+_/airflow/dags/postgres_local_test.py_ - Directly includes credentials, instead of IP - host.docker.internal is mentioned

 Step 3.
 Airflow - DAG created to continously produce Ad clicks & searches ie "trainsearchstream" table with objecttype/isclick logic followed.
 This inserts records in batches of 10 when DAG is active as per DAG schedule interval.

-_producer-simulate.py_
+_/airflow/dags/producer-simulate.py_

 Step 4.
 Airflow - DAG to continously extract data created in "trainsearchstream" since the last run ie simulated data/delta alone is extracted.
 This is done by having an csv extract marker table where the last extracted id is stored.
 Data is extracted in CSV file with timestamp and file is stored in "tmp/csv_timestamp.csv" within the Airflow worker docker container.

-_consumer-extract-lastrun.py_
+_/airflow/dags/consumer-extract-lastrun.py_

 The files can be viewed with this command:
 _Docker exec –it <containerid> bash_